CiurtinAndrei/ChatApp-frontend/README.md

 ***

 This repository represents the **frontend** part of **Chatapp** and was developed using **React** which facilitates the creation of dynamic web pages.

-The UI is user-friendly and holds all essential user controls in one place.
-Message rendering is quick and the user can seamlessly switch between groups.
-User and group search was also made easy as a result of the clean and responsive interface.
-The creation of multiple web routes was made easy with the use of the **React Router-DOM** module. **React hooks** ensure that the pages are updated dynamically and without page refresh, keeping the user experience uninterrupted.
+* The UI is user-friendly and holds all essential user controls in one place;
+* Message rendering is quick and the user can seamlessly switch between groups;
+* User and group search was also made easy as a result of the clean and responsive interface;
+* The creation of multiple web routes was made easy with the use of the **React Router-DOM** module; |
+* **React hooks** ensure that the pages are updated dynamically and without page refresh, keeping the user experience uninterrupted.